outpaddling/LPJS/README.md

 organizations, however, building a large cluster and staffing a support group is simply not feasible.
 The talent pool for managing complex HPC resources is extremely limited, and many organizations simply cannot recruit the necessary staff, even if they can afford them.
+I speak from ten years of experience supporting HPC and HTC at an R1 (top tier) research university.

 Large HPC clusters are dominated by Redhat Enterprise Linux (RHEL) and its derivatives, for many good reasons.
 For one thing, RHEL is the only platform